No additional LG G3 colours will be launched in the future, the Korean manufacturer has confirmed.

 With the flagship LG G3 having formally entered the realms of reality this week, the smartphone maker has told TrustedReviews that with the G3 to be available in five colours at launch, there are no further plans to build on this line up.

-Questioned on whether there were plans to expand its G3 offerings with additional colour schemes in the future, Chul Bae Lee, Vice President of LG’s Mobile Communications Design Lab told us simply: “No, this collection of five is all the G3 colours we will have in the future.”
+Questioned on whether there were plans to expand its G3 offerings with additional colour schemes in the future, Chul Bae Lee, Vice President of LG’s Mobile Communications Design Lab told us simply: “No,

 At launch the LG G3 will be available in black, white and gold colour schemes, as well as ‘moon violet’ and ‘burgundy red’ options.